 - Native American Cultural Center

 In 1924, Crazy Horse Monument sculptor Korczak Ziolkowski had worked under master sculptor Gutzon Borglum on the Mount Rushmore memorial.
-Ziolkowski was inspired to create the Crazy Horse Monument after receiving a letter from native Indian Chief Henry Standing Bear who asked if Ziolkowski would be interested in creating a monument for the native North Americans to show that the Indian nations also have their heroes.
+Ziolkowski was inspired to create the Crazy Horse Monument after receiving a letter from native Indian Chief Henry Standing Bear.
+Chief Standing Bear asked if Ziolkowski would be interested in creating a monument for the native North Americans, to show that the Indian nations also have their heroes.

 Location of Crazy Horse Monument